joizel/owasp_korean/00_InformationGathering/OTG-INFO-004.rst

 Approaches to address issue 3 - virtual hosts
 -------------------------------------------------------------------------------------------

-There are a number of techniques which may be used to identify DNS names associated to a given IP address x.y.z.t.
+주어진 IP 주소 x.y.z.t에 할당된 DNS명을 식별하기 위해 사용할 수 있는 수많은 기술이 있습니다..

 DNS zone transfers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This technique has limited use nowadays, given the fact that zone transfers are largely not honored by DNS servers.
-However, it may be worth a try.
+However, it may
+be worth a try.
 First of all, testers must determine the name servers serving x.y.z.t.
 If a symbolic name is known for x.y.z.t (let it be www. example.com), its name servers can be determined by means of tools such as nslookup, host, or dig, by requesting DNS NS records.

 If no symbolic names are known for x.y.z.t, but the target definition contains at least a symbolic name, testers may try to apply the same process and query the name server of that name (hoping that x.y.z.t will be served as well by that name server).
-For example, if the target consists of the IP address x.y.z.t and the name mail.example.com, determine the name servers for domain example.com.
+For example, if the target
+consists of the IP address x.y.z.t and the name mail.example.com, determine the name servers for domain example.com.
 The following example shows how to identify the name servers for